-COM-353 Nonverbal Communication 3 credits
+COM-353 Nonverbal Communication

-Investigates studies in and theories of nonverbal communication.
+Investigates studies in and theories of non-verbal communication.
 Lectures and experiential activities explore the effect of status, culture, and gender upon kinesics, physical characteristics, proxemics, tactile communication, paralanguages, artifacts, and environmental factors.
 Prerequisite: COM-104 or permission of instructor.

-COM-360 Advanced Publication Design and Presentation 3 credits
+COM-360 Advanced Publication Design and Presentation

-(Formerly Advanced Publication and Graphic Design) Builds on elementary knowledge of graphic design to teach the principles of advanced layout, typography, and computer graphics.
+Builds on elementary knowledge of graphic design to teach the principles of advanced layout, typography, and computer graphics.
 Introduces students to industry standard drawing and digital photo editing software.
 Provides an understanding of the use of logos, infographics and magazine layout, and of the theoretical bases of color for print production.
 Prerequisite: COM-212 or permission of instructor.

-COM-361 Photography 3 credits
+COM-361 Photography

 Introduces students to professional methods of shooting, processing, and digitizing photographs for publication in print and on the Internet.
 Relates hands-on work to theory, history, aesthetics, and ethics.
 Provides practice in computer manipulation, using Photoshop.
 Each student must have a manually adjustable 35mm camera.
 Prerequisite: permission of instructor.